HM Prison Winchester: History

 In 1995 serial killer Rosemary West, wife of Fred West, was held in Winchester on remand for the duration of her trial in Winchester Crown Court.
 Each day she was driven from her specially built unit within the male segregation block half a mile down the road to the court.

-In December 2001, a convicted murderer escaped from Winchester Prison by scaling the wall.
+In December 2001, a convicted murderer William Todd escaped from Winchester Prison by scaling the wall.
 The prisoner went on the run after using a home-made handsaw to saw through the bars of his ground floor cell window.
 He then used a rope and grappling hook to scale the 30-feet wall of the prison.
 The prisoner was recaptured days later.

 In August 2003, a Prison Reform Trust report stated that overcrowding at Winchester Prison was an ongoing problem.
 54.7% of prisoners were sharing cells which were designed for one person.
 There had also been three suicides at the jail in the previous year.

 In April 2005, an inspection report from His Majesty's Chief Inspector of Prisons stated that Winchester Prison was overcrowded and prisoners did not have enough work to do.
 The report also said that vulnerable inmates were not well protected and relations between staff and prisoners were not good.
 However, the report praised prisoner resettlement and improvements in healthcare at the jail.

 The Inspectorate was still dissatisfied with Winchester at their inspection in 2010, stating that staff were unnecessarily rude and that prisoners spent too long in their cells with nothing to do.
 The team was especially critical of the discrimination that occurred between the West Hill annexe and the main prison in terms of employment and purposeful activity.